Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 4 Best Neighborhoods & Areas to Stay in Golden

-If you’re visiting Golden for the first time, I’d recommend staying in historic downtown Golden.
-There are several Golden hotels in this area, and you can walk to shops and restaurants.
-North Golden is a more residential area, and Denver West positions you a little closer to downtown.
+If you’re a first-time visitor, I’d recommend staying in historic downtown Golden.
+There are several hotels in this area, and you can walk to shops, restaurants, and key attractions.

 Historic Downtown Golden